tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Mean square error of the model](Images/rnn-lstm-gold-mse.png)

-* It seems that the model is not to bad since the MSE is close to zero.
+* It seems that the model is not too bad since the MSE is close to zero.
 Now, we will make predictions using the testing data for further analysis.

 ```python
 # Make predictions using the testing data X_test
 predicted = model.predict(X_test)
 ```

-* Since we scaled the original values using the `MinMaxScaler`, we need to recover the original gold prices to better understand of the predictions.
+* Since we scaled the original values using the `MinMaxScaler`, we need to recover the original gold prices to better understand the predictions.

 * We will use the `inverse_transform()` method of the scaler to decode the scaled testing and predicted values to their original scale.